vamshi5557/cleo-test/README.md

 ************* Please find the PNG images uplaoded for config **************

         *********** Conifigure Terraform **********

-1. Make terraform files I have created seperate for networking and VM(ec2 related sources)
+Make terraform files I have created seperate for networking and VM(ec2 related sources)

-2. For Networking :
+For Networking :

-3. Created VPC, Subnets ,Internet Gateway, Public subnets route association and Security groups (For 22,443 and 80 )
+Created VPC, Subnets ,Internet Gateway, Public subnets route association and Security groups (For 22,443 and 80 )

-4. For Ec2 Instance and its parameters:
+For Ec2 Instance and its parameters:

-5. Create a Public key and Private keys .
-Public can be placed in Ec2 instance and Private can be stored from our local machine can be used later if required and then set
+Create a Public key and Private keys .
+Public can be placed in Ec2 instance and Private can be stored from our local machine can be used later if required and then set permissions to the key.

-6.      permissions.
-7.      .
-8. Created a ec2 machine resource and mapped using subnets and Security groups created in Networking.
+ Created a ec2 machine resource and mapped using subnets and Security groups created in Networking.

-9.      .
-10. Now write install.sh shell script and make executable permissions.
+ Now write install.sh shell script and make executable permissions.

-11.      .
-12. Using "Provisioners" like file and Remote-exec the file is copied and executed the shell scitpt. though you can also achieve from user data I have used "Provisioners"
+Using "Provisioners" like file and Remote-exec the file is copied and executed the shell scitpt. though you can also achieve from user data I have used "Provisioners" for convienence.

-13.      for convienence.
-14.
-15. For Shell script file :
+ For Shell script file :

         Install Httpd server
         Start and enable it .
         Change permissions & ownership for /var/www folder